CircuitFlyer/Touch_and_Go/docs/README.md

 -	Easy to assemble.
 Solder a few pins, update to the latest version of CircuitPython, save the programs and libraries onto the drive, connect to your ESC, adjust your settings and fly.
 -	Reprogrammable.
 Have another project in mind?
 The Trinket M0 can be programmed for a multitude of other maker and hacker projects.
 It can even be programmed as an Arduino board if preferred.

-Detail of the Adafruit Trinket M0 can be found [here](https://www.adafruit.com/product/3500)
+Details of the Adafruit Trinket M0 can be found [here](https://www.adafruit.com/product/3500)

+All of the details to build and program your own timer are covered in the [Touch_and_Go Instruction Manual]()

 ### Markdown